 \begin{claim} Every $u\in N(\vs) \setminus B_{\qv}$ has exactly $k$ neighbours, all of which are contained in $B_{\qv}$. \end{claim}

-\begin{proof} [Proof of Claim~\ref{cla:neighbours-of-u}] By Vizing's adjaceny lemma (applied to $u\vs$), $u$ is of degree at least $k$.
-Otherwise $\vs$ has too many high degree neighbours.
-By~\eqref{equ:Btw-all-delta-except-v}, every vertex in $B_{\qv}$ has degree~$\Delta$ and thus $u\notin B_{\qv}$.
-The set $B_{\qv}$ is a cutset.
-This implies that $u$ has all its neighbours in $X$.
+\begin{proof} [Proof of Claim~\ref{cla:neighbours-of-u}] {By~\eqref{degu}, $u$ has exactly $k$ neighbours.
+Since $B_{\qv}$ is a separator,} $u$ has all its neighbours in $X$.
 However, $u$ cannot be adjacent to any vertex $w$ of degree~$\leq k$; otherwise we could extend any $\Delta$-edge-colouring of $G-uw$ to $G$.
 It follows from Claim~\ref{cla:no-k+1-vertices} that all of the $k$ neighbours of $u$ are in $B_{\qv}$. \end{proof}